praisetompane/mathematics/README.md

 ## Objectives
-- An attempt at unpacking Mathematics and its creation/discovery in layman's terms.
+- An attempt at distilling to layman's terms:
+  - Mathematics.
+  - Mathematics' foundations and creation/discovery.
+  - Mathematics' relationship with Logic and Computation.

 ## Definitions